Flat module: Relations to other module properties

 Flatness is related to various other module properties, such as being free, projective, or torsion-free.
 In particular, every flat module is torsion-free, every projective module is flat, and every free module is projective.

 There are finitely generated modules that are flat and not projective.
 However, finitely generated flat modules are all projective over the rings that are most commonly considered.
+Moreover, a finitely generated module is flat if and only it is locally free, meaning all the localizations at prime ideals are free modules.

 This is partly summarized in the following graphic.